 If you want to discover something unique, a place where you will have a chance to speak with locals, try traditional food and relax surrounded by a nature, Butjadingen is a destination to go!

 Last but not least- our personal favourite, Usedom.
 This island is divided between Germany and Poland and it’s located on the Baltic Sea.
 People call it The Sunny Island – for both countries it’s the sunniest place of their entire areas!

-Polish side, with Świnoujście is more urbanised.
+The Polish side, with Świnoujście is more urbanised.
 There are many bars, restaurants and attractions to visit in this city.
 German side is more peaceful with beautiful rural areas, bike and walking paths.

 Usedom is famous from the beautiful, white sand beaches.
 There is no border between Poland and Germany right now, as both countries belong to the European Union.
 Because of that, it’s very easy to travel around the island.

-If you are looking for the good place to stay in Usedom, check out Best Western Plus Hotel Baltic Hills Usedom.
+If you are looking for a good place to stay in Usedom, check out Best Western Plus Hotel Baltic Hills Usedom.
 We’ve been staying in this hotel and we absolutely loved it!
 First of all- it’s situated in the very peaceful area, right next to the Golf Course.
 It has great spa and wellness areas with outdoor pool, saunas and relax zones.

 The location of the hotel is perfect, it’s on the German side, within few kilometres from Poland.